-- CCSDS, communications IP with RS422/LVDS interfaces for radio communication and a UMBI interface for communication with EGSE - Mass memory of 16GB with EDAC-protection, NAND flash based, for storage of mission critical data.
+- CCSDS communications IP with RS422/LVDS interfaces for radio communication and an UMBI interface for communication with EGSE - Mass memory 16GB of EDAC-protected NAND flash based, for storage of mission critical data.

-For the Sirius OBC an Analog interface is included for internal house-keeping and external analog measurements.
+For the Sirius OBC, an Analog interface is included for external analog measurements.